The Hard Truth

 Clear next steps.
 No obligation.

-If you're based in or near Knoxville, TN, I'm happy to schedule a visit at your office.
+I build websites for mental health providers nationwideβ€”remotely.
+But if you're based in or near Knoxville, TN, I'm happy to meet at your office.